alejandroN99/Sprint6/readme.md

 -src: contains the main logic of the application.
 It has 2 main subfolders, 1 for MySQL and 1 for MongoDB.
 Each one has the necessary functions to store and manipulate the user data for the game to work and the logic of the game itself.

+-dist: contains the final javascript output from typescript.

 -tests: contains all the tests made to ensure the app functions work as expected.

 -website: contains all the React assets to build the user front-end for the application.